andreamquiroz/biogpt-tutorial/README.md

 # BioGPT
 This repository contains the implementation of [BioGPT: Generative Pre-trained Transformer for Biomedical Text Generation and Mining](https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbac409/6713511?guestAccessKey=a66d9b5d-4f83-4017-bb52-405815c907b9), by Renqian Luo, Liai Sun, Yingce Xia, Tao Qin, Sheng Zhang, Hoifung Poon and Tie-Yan Liu.

+# Comments:
+Model 1 of 3 that I am exploring within the medical domain.
+The biggest hurdle in effectively leveraging AI for medical disease readmission and outcomes is the long context window problem.
+There are currently two methods worth exploring: Fine tuning pre-trained (older) medical models to use different attention mechanisms, or to use SOTA models and pretrain them on medical data and fine tune for our specific use case.

 # Requirements and Installation